 - Rating: ⭐⭐⭐

-TerraNova is a lovely little eco hotel located in the La Veleta neighborhood in Tulum.
+TerraNova is a lovely little eco-hotel located in the La Veleta neighborhood in Tulum.

-It’s not in town, yet is still centrally located with lots of Tulum activities located nearby — perfect for relaxing while exploring all that this coastal resort town in the Riviera Maya has to offer.
+It’s not in town, yet is still centrally located with lots of Tulum activities nearby — perfect for relaxing while exploring all that this coastal resort town in the Riviera Maya has to offer.

-If you are a digital nomad in Tulum, you will especially appreciate the high-speed wifi and desks in each room!
+If you are a digital nomad in Tulum, you will especially appreciate the high-speed WiFi and desks in each room!

 As for TerraNova’s green thumb, you can expect all your creature comforts but without plastic waste, plus options to reduce water usage.
 Organic ingredients are used when possible.

-In any case, this unassuming eco hotel in Tulum is exceptionally rated with reviews from guests raving about the welcome they received from the owner, Rafa.
+In any case, this unassuming eco-hotel in Tulum is exceptionally rated, with reviews from guests raving about the welcome they received from the owner, Rafa.

-If you’re looking for a laid-back hotel to stay at in Tulum while you work online, then reserve your stay TerraNova.
+If you’re looking for a laid-back hotel to stay at in Tulum while you work online, then reserve your stay at TerraNova.

 5. Libelula Tulum